Message sticks on the Songline

 - Ethnographic descriptions containing restricted knowledge.
 (Note that these are not typically found in registers or correspondence.
 We will accept cultural risk and alert your institution should any restricted knowledge be detected in our research.)

-- Note that, by definition, message sticks are non-sacred and highly public, though non-Indigenous people are sometimes confused on this point and inadvertently represent them as sacred.
+- We are only interested in accessing records that you are willing to share according to your protocols, and none others.
+Note that, by our working definition, ‘message sticks’ are non-sacred and highly public, though non-Indigenous people occasionally represent them as sacred leading to further distortions.
 An explanation of this problem is here.
 Our research is emphatically about public and non-sacred objects and practices.
-We are happy to provide your institution with guidance on this mater
+We will never request access to restricted materials nor question the basis on which they are restricted.
+We are nonetheless happy to advise on ambiguous cases.

 - We state our strong adherence to the Right to Know principle set forth by the Indigenous Archives Collective.
-All other rights, including ICIP and cultural safety are contingent on the Right to Know, as well as the secure provenancing of objects.
-Collecting institutions often express a commitment to the Right to Know while in practice their access policies undermine it (without intending to!).
-We maintain that the Right to Know should always take precedence over strict adherence to institutional access procedures.
+All other rights, including ICIP and cultural safety are contingent on the Right to Know, which encompasses the secure provenancing of objects.
+We encourage your institution to sign onto the IAC statement if it has not already done so.
+In line with the Right to Know we support the open release and online publication of data about collections as stipulated by open institutions such as the National Museum of Australia and Museums Victoria (see here).